SySeVR: A Framework for Using Deep Learning to Detect Software Vulnerabilities: Experiments and Results

 For NVD, we focus on 19 popular C/C++ open source products (same as in \cite{vuldeepecker}) and their vulnerabilities that are accompanied by {\tt diff} files, which are needed for extracting vulnerable pieces of code.
-As a result, we collect 1,592 open source C/C++ programs, of which 874 are vulnerable.
+As a result, we collect 1,591 open source C/C++ programs, of which 874 are vulnerable.
 For SARD, we collect 14,000 C/C++ programs, of which 13,906 programs are vulnerable (i.e., ``bad'' or ``mixed'').
-In total, we collect 15,592 programs, of which 14,780 are vulnerable; these vulnerable programs contain 126 {\em types} of vulnerabilities, where each type is uniquely identified by a Common Weakness Enumeration IDentifier (CWE ID) \cite{CWE}.
+Note that a large number of these vulnerable programs belong to the ``mixed'' category and come with both the vulnerable functions and their patched versions.
+The average length of these programs is 573.5 lines of code.
+In total, we collect 15,591 programs, of which 14,780 are vulnerable; these vulnerable programs contain 126 {\em types} of vulnerabilities, where each type is uniquely identified by a {\em Common Weakness Enumeration IDentifier} (CWE ID) \cite{CWE}.
 The 126 CWE IDs are published with our dataset.